 Choose the Dual Pro PS2 if you want the absolute best in class smart charger.
 It is the ultimate smart charger for reliability, safety and American quality.
 Rest assured that you will own the most versatile choice due to it being the one brand that is repairable.
 For peace of mind, the Dual Pro comes with a three-year warranty.

 Short Circuit, Reverse Polarity, Arc & Ignition Protected

 Compensates For Ambient Temperatures

 Low Line Voltage Doesn't Lower Charging Ability

 Minn Kota MK230 PC Review:

-For 2021 the Minn Kota MK230 PC is a fast charging precision 2-bank charger.
+In 2022 the Minn Kota MK230 PC is a fast charging precision 2-bank charger.
 Higher amps per bank equates to shorter charge times, something all boaters like.
 If you aren’t familiar with Minn Kota, it is a powerhouse of a company founded in 1934, in Fargo, North Dakota.
 They make the hardest working trolling motors, shallow water anchors, and precision chargers.
 The company has a trusted following that continues to grow year after year.